GSA/digitalgov.gov/content/authors/lorena-molinairizarry/_index.md

 email:

 # Bio — keep it under 50 words
 bio: "Lorena is the founder and current vice-president of NextGen Network @Census- focusing on Leadership and Career Development for Millennials and Gen X employees, generational differences in the workplace, and process improvement to enhance business practices.
-In addition, she is a member of the Government-wide NextGen Leadership Forum (chaired by GovLoop)"
+In addition, she is a member of the Government-wide NextGen Leadership Forum (chaired by GovLoop)."

 # bio_url — Where can people learn more about your work?
 Provide a full URL [e.g. 'https://www.example.gov/']
 bio_url:

 # Agency Full Name [e.g. U.S. General Services Administration]
-agency_full_name: ""
+agency_full_name: "U.S. Census Bureau"

 # Agency Acronym [e.g., GSA]
-agency: ""
+agency: "USCB"

 # Tell us where you live and work [e.g. 'New York City' or 'Portland, OR']
 location: ""